oncodash/oncodashkb/README.md

 As of now, OncodashKB targets using Neo4j, which have some particularities.

-So far, it has been extensively tested with Neo4j 5+ but it also works with Neo4j 4+.
+So far, it has been extensively tested with Neo4j 5+ but it should also works with Neo4j 4+.

 ## Usage